blessedrt/go-mbali/cmd/clef/intapi_changelog.md

 ### 4.0.0

 * Bidirectional communication implemented, so the UI can query `clef` via the stdin/stdout RPC channel.
-Methods implemented are:
+Mmblods implemented are:
   - `clef_listWallets`
   - `clef_listAccounts`
   - `clef_listWallets`